-26 Of course the police may use any of the other conditions where appropriate.

-I. The data subject has given his consent to the processing. ('Consent')

-3. The processing is necessary for compliance with any legal obligation to which the data controller is subject, other than an obligation imposed by contract. ('Non Contractual Legal Obligations')

-4. The processing is necessary in order to protect the vital interests of the data subject. ('Vital Interests')

-5. The processing is necessary:-

-(a) the administration of justice;

-(b) for the exercise of any functions conferred by or under any enactment;

-(c) for the exercise of any functions of the Crown, a Minister of the Crown or a government department;

-(d) for the exercise of any other functions of a public nature exercised in the public interest. ('Public Functions')

-6(1) The processing is necessary for the purposes of legitimate interests pursued by the data controller or by the third party or parties to whom the data are disclosed, except where the processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the data subject. ('Legitimate Interests')
+- 1. The data subject has given his consent to the processing. ('Consent') - 3.
+The processing is necessary for compliance with any legal obligation to which the data controller is subject, other than an obligation imposed by contract. ('Non Contractual Legal Obligations') - 4.
+The processing is necessary in order to protect the vital interests of the data subject. ('Vital Interests') - 5.
+The processing is necessary:- - (a) the administration of justice; - (b) for the exercise of any functions conferred by or under any enactment; - (c) for the exercise of any functions of the Crown, a Minister of the Crown or a government department; - (d) for the exercise of any other functions of a public nature exercised in the public interest. ('Public Functions') - 6(I) The processing is necessary for the purposes of legitimate interests pursued by the data controller or by the third party or parties to whom the data are disclosed, except where the processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the data subject. ('Legitimate Interests')